nicolas2192/OCR/README.md

 ## :snake: Running the main.py script

-Just running main.py on your terminal won't get you any results.
+Running main.py on your terminal won't get you anywhere.
 You should use one or a combination of the following flags:

 **Training** -t or --train: trains the model using data found in the data/alphabet folder.
 Once trained, model weights and parameters are saved in the data/model folder as a model.h5 file.